Officers Training Academy: President's Colours

-The coveted Presidential Colours to the Academy was presented on 18 August 1990 by Shri R Venkataraman, the then President of India.
+SS 50 Course got the honours of receiving the coveted Presidential Colours awarded to the Academy.
+The Colours were presented on 18 August 1990 by R. Venkataraman, the 8th President of India.

 List of Commandants

 The Commandant of the Officers Training Academy is the overall in-charge of all the functioning of the Officers Training Academy, Chennai.
 The Commandant of the College is a three-star rank officer (Lieutenant General) from the Indian Army.
 He is supported by the Deputy Commandant and Chief Instructor (DCCI), held by a Major General.